-Despite tourism boom, only a few tourists visit
+Despite boom, only a few tourists visit

 marketplace, want Govt to bring bazaar on tourism